jeffmvr/mangle-vpn/README.md

 The frontend is uses Vue.js and the Semantic UI CSS framework.

-## Getting Started
-*The application should be installed on a fresh machine that is dedicated to running nothing but the web application and OpenVPN server.*

 ## Features
 - Self-service OpenVPN device provisioning
 - User groups with group specific firewall rules